wnfs-wg/spec/spec/private-wnfs.md

 The `previous` link provides an encrypted back-pointer to any direct causal dependencies (the previous version of this node).
 The encryption protects from metadata leakage from agents that do not have access to the relevant node.

-The `previous` link MUST be a encrypted CBOR list sorted by CID in binary ascending order.
+The `previous` link MUST be an encrypted CBOR list of CIDs sorted in binary ascending order.
 This value MUST be encrypted with the same skip ratchet key as referred to in the particular link.

-Note that the array of previous CIDs can refer to private nodes that are 'older' than one revision.
+Each CID in the decrypted `previous` links MUST refer to a value from the private forest.
+At least once CID MUST refer to a CID from the previous revision.
+If the `previous` links contain more than one element, then some CIDs MAY refer to CIDs of even older revisions. `previous` link CIDs MUST NOT refer to values in the private forest from newer revisions.

 ### 3.1.4 Private File